azinchen/nordvpn-ipsec/README.md

                 -w "http://bit:9091/transmission;/transmission" \
                 -w "http://foo:8000/foo;/foo"

-ENVIRONMENT VARIABLES (only available with `docker run`)
+ENVIRONMENT VARIABLES

  * `COUNTRY`           - Use servers from countries in the list (IE Australia;New Zeland).
 Several countries can be selected using semicolon.
  * `CATEGORY`          - Use servers from specific categories (IE P2P;Anti DDoS).
 Several categories can be selected using semicolon.
 Allowed categories are:
    * `Anti DDoS`
    * `Dedicated IP servers`
    * `Double VPN`